 Teamwork Assessment Results

-In an effort to better understand what teamwork skills are students seemed to be learning and which ones they were not mastering, we conducted peer reviews among the students participating in team projects.
+In an effort to better understand what teamwork skills our students seemed to be learning and which ones they were not mastering, we conducted peer reviews among the students participating in team projects.
 Students were asked to rate their fellow team members with respect to the following list of team skills.
 The survey was done anonymously and all team members were asked to rate each member of their team, including themselves, as to whether that member:

 Attended meetings and arrived promptly